datalad-handbook/book/docs/usecases/provenance_tracking.rst

         save (ok: 1)

-If he wants to find out where he obtained this file from, a :command:`git annex whereis` [#f1]_ command will tell him:
+If he later wants to find out where he obtained this file from, a :command:`git annex whereis` [#f1]_ command will tell him:

 .. code-block:: bash